XIRZC/vimwiki/README.md

 ## Introduction

+Note: This repository is my personal vimwiki, and the reason why this exists is that I need to save some of my only configures specifially for html tmeplate and css template.

 VimWiki is a personal wiki for Vim -- a number of linked text files that have their own syntax highlighting.
 See the [VimWiki Wiki](https://vimwiki.github.io/vimwikiwiki/) for an example website built with VimWiki!